 Bank Export Data

-In case you are experiencing issues with imported bank data, the Bank Export Data is the obvious place to investigate what's causing the issue.
+In case you are experiencing issues with imported bank data, you can use the Bank Export Data to investigate what's causing the problem.
 You can also use the Bank Export Data to manage whether data can be reimported into the system.

-In the column Record Type, you can see the type of entry received from the bank.
-The type of entry can be account statements, customer payments, and vendor payments.
-Use the Entry No. and Parent Entry No. to identify if the lines originate from the same file.
-The Message ID specifies a unique identification of the line.
+Message ID - specifies a unique identification of the line.
 Payment Management uses the Message ID to ensure that a file or a line is not imported more than once unless the Imported to Company is blank.

 When payment lines are imported into Business Central, they will be created in Bank Export Data with a checkmark in the column Imported to Company, stating that a line has been imported into the system.
 This checkmark ensures that payment lines are not reimported the next time a file is imported into the system.